makerlabmx/altair-arduinoide/avr/libraries/AquilaServices/Readme.md

 WSerial: Logging and Debugging

 However, this is provided as a separate library because it's not always needed and is nice to have the option to choose.

+## Licence

+Use or modification of this software is subject to the Makerlab licence, please see ``license.txt`` for details.